 After the flood, finding a long-term solution to flooding was job Number 1 in the region.
-Dayton’s business community, government and professional engineers created a unique partnership and formed the Flood Control Committee.
+Dayton’s business community, government and professional engineers created a unique partnership and formed the Flood Prevention Committee.
 The committee formed on May 2, 1913, less than two months after the devastating 1913 flood.

 John H. Patterson, president of the National Cash Register (NCR), appointed the community leaders who served on the committee.
 Colonel Edward Deeds led the committee, which hired Arthur E. Morgan of Morgan Engineering Company of Memphis, to study the flood control problem.